Alberthaux/data_parser/README.md

    ```bash
     python main.py -p data/data.csv
    ```
+   it will create a products.bb file

-3. Analyse products.db in a notebook, see notebook.ipynb for reference.
+### 3. Analyse products.db

+  See notebook.ipynb for reference

 ---

 ## Configuration